 In 1580, when Junkei planned to transfer from his base at Tsutsui Castle to Kōriyama Castle, in the eighth month, Nobunaga issued an order to destroy castles other than bases.
 Junkei destroyed Tsutsui Castle and outlying castles and moved to the newly built Kōriyama Castle.
 The reason for transferring from Tsutsui to Kōriyama Castle owed to the location of Tsutsui in a lowland area susceptible to flooding.
 On 9/8 of the same year, Nobunaga ordered Junkei to conduct a land survey of all of Yamato, and, by the twelfth month, dispatched Akechi Mitsuhide and Takigawa Kazumasu to have the orders implemented.
 On 10/28, individuals under the command of the Tsutsui family who were formerly servile to Hisahide, including Kaijū, Oka Yajirō, Daibuku, and Takada Tōjirō were executed upon orders of Mitsuhide for having once rebelled against Nobunaga.
 In a sealed certificate dated 11/7, Nobunaga delegated Yamato Province to the Tsutsui family along with the annoucement to enter Kōriyama Castle.
 On 6/3 of Tenshō 9 (1581), he killed Handa Hidetō with whom he had previous discord.
 On 6/15, he was granted his territory.

 At the Tenshō Iga Disturbance, Junkei joined other bushō to serve Oda Nobukatsu.
 On 9/3, as the forces advanced from Yamato to Iga, he directed a division of 3,700 troops and, together with Gamō Ujisato, set-up a base in the foothills of Mount Hiji.
 After a nighttime attack by forces from Iga, one-half of the soldiers were lost.
-At this time, a retainer named Kikugawa Seikurō who was knowledgeable of the local geography rescued Junkei from his precarious situation in an event known as the Battle of Hijiyama Castle.
+At this time, a retainer named Kikugawa Seikurō who was knowledgeable of the local geography rescued Junkei from his precarious situation in an event known as the Siege of Hijiyama Castle.

 After the Honnō Temple Incident